State Actions

 Freestanding Emergency Departments

 Free-standing emergency departments (FSEDs) function as fully operational emergency departments and are often required by state statute to be open 24/7.
-These stand-alone facilities operate either under a larger health system, subjecting them to the same federal or state regulations as the parent health system, or are independently owned and operated.
+These stand-alone facilities operate under a larger health system, subjecting them to the same federal or state regulations as the parent health system, or are independently owned and operated.
 However, since independent FSEDs do not meet the federal definition of a hospital, they are ineligible for Medicare and Medicaid reimbursement.

-At least 21 states have established licensure requirements for FSEDs, beginning with Texas HB 1357 in 2009.
-In addition, at least seven states maintain Certificate of Need approval for establishing or expanding the service capacity of FSEDs in state statute.
+At least 21 states have established licensure requirements for FSEDs, beginning with Texas (HB 1357) in 2009.
+In addition, at least seven states maintain certificate of need approval for establishing or expanding the service capacity of FSEDs in state statute.